FlorianPoirier/large_scale_data_management/README.md

 ![](result/results.png)

-The capacity allocated to the machines was not sufficient to allow execution on a Spark node.
+The capacity allocated to the machines was not sufficient to allow execution on a single Spark node.

 We have made a graph to visualize the average execution time for each node.